avaer/RetroArch/README.md

 ## Support

-To reach developers, either make an issue here on GitHub, make a thread on the [forum](http://www.libretro.com/forums/), chat on [Discord](https://discord.gg/C4amCeV), or visit our IRC channel: #retroarch @ irc.freenode.org.
+To reach developers, either make an issue here on GitHub, make a thread on the [forum](https://www.libretro.com/forums/), chat on [discord](https://discord.gg/C4amCeV), or visit our IRC channel: #retroarch @ irc.freenode.org.
+You could create a post in [Reddit](https://www.reddit.com/r/RetroArch/) with *Technical Support* flair.

 ## Documentation

 See our [Documentation Center](https://docs.libretro.com/).
 On Unix, man-pages are provided.
-More developer-centric stuff is found [here](https://github.com/libretro/libretro.github.com/wiki/Documentation-devs).
+More developer-centric stuff is found [here](https://docs.libretro.com/development/libretro-overview/).

 ## Related projects